YasinOkat/WebServicePostgreSQL/README.md

 # Database Configuration

 Make sure to configure the db_connection_string variable in app.py with the appropriate PostgreSQL database connection string.
 This includes the database name, username, password, and host information.
-# Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 # License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for more information.